A ransomware attack on a US hospital network took weeks to recover.

 Transportation

-Cyberattacks disrupted major European airports, causing flight delays and cancellations for thousands of passengers.
+Cyberattacks have disrupted major European airports, delayed rail networks, and grounded flights for thousands of passengers.

-A data breach halted a car manufacturer’s assembly lines, affecting workers through reassignment, reduced hours, and pay disruptions.
+A data breach halted a car manufacturer’s assembly lines, cutting workers’ hours and pay.
+Production shutdowns ripple through entire supply chains.

 Education